-Although, being a famous temple where many devotees visit the place daily, it was a place of taboo for the former Monarchs of Nepal.
+Although a famous temple that many devotees visit daily, it was a place of taboo for the former Monarchs of Nepal.
 The legend goes by that King Pratap Malla has had a prophetic vision, which resulted in his strong belief and fear that should the King of Nepal visit the Budhanilkantha temple, death would be imminent upon his departure.
 Continuing to the last day of the Monarchy, the Hindu Kings of Nepal did not visit the temple.

 9. Vishnu’s 10 Avatars and Darwin’s Evolution theory